nielsbasjes/yauaa/devtools/analysis/README.md

 I use this to find unexpected agents and patterns to base new rules upon.

+In the loader directory is a Flink based tool that does this by fully utilizing all CPU cores on my machine.

 <!--
    - Yet Another UserAgent Analyzer
    - Copyright (C) 2013-2022 Niels Basjes